 Know your risk

-While a number of factors can increase your risk for type 2 diabetes, if you are 45 or older, have a history of diabetes, are overweight or obese, your risk may be higher.
+While a number of factors can increase your risk for type 2 diabetes, if you are 45 or older, have a history of diabetes, or are overweight or obese, your risk may be higher.
 To better understand your risk, take this 60-Second Type 2 Diabetes Risk Test developed by the American Diabetes Association.

 Healthy choices to reduce your risk